yaoyuannnn/cava/README.md

 camera](https://en.wikipedia.org/wiki/Nikon_D7000*).
 It contains a five-stage camera pipeline:

-1. Demosaicing
-2. Denoising
+1. Demosaicing: _Interpolate_ undersampled sensors to produce a mosaic of RGB pixel intensities
+2. Denoising: Reduce _noise_ in image
-3. Color space conversion / white balancing
+3. Color Space Conversion / White Balancing: Preserve _neutrality_ of neutral colors
-4. Gamut mapping
-5. Tone mapping
+4. Gamut mapping: Map to restricted _available colors_ of output device without compromising the original image
+5. Tone mapping: Map to restricted _dynamic range_ of output device without compromising the original image

-The purpose and implementation of every pipeline stage is discussed as follows.

-See `cam_vision_pipe/src/cam_pipe/kernels/pipe_stages.c` for implementation details.
+The purpose and implementation of every pipeline stage is discussed in more detail as follows.
+See `cam_vision_pipe/src/cam_pipe/kernels/pipe_stages.c` for the corresponding implementation details.

 ### Demosaicing ###